-&lt;sup>17 For analysis of U.S. options to cease implementing the JCPOA, see: CRS Report R44942, Options to Cease Implementing the Iran Nuclear Agreement, by Kenneth Katzman, Paul K. Kerr, and Valerie Heitshusen
+For more information on the future potential course of U.S. implementation of the JCPOA, see CRS Report R44942, Options to Cease Implementing the Iran Nuclear Agreement, by Kenneth Katzman, Paul K. Kerr, and Valerie Heitshusen.

 Detentions of U.S. Nationals and Dual Nationals